jpgoldberg/toy-crypto-math/_sources/modules/wycheproof/index.rst.txt

 That information is in the JSON schema assocatied with each JSON test data file.
 I assumed there would be established techneques to use that information to automate the necessary data conversions.
-I did not find such tools, so I eventually rolled my own.
+I did not find such tools, so I made do with what I could do.

 Ugly solutions
 ---------------------